St. Patrick's Church—An Irish Blessing

 The altar of the 1869 St. Patrick's Church

 However, the quick start to build the church had a slow finish.
 It’s unclear what tempered its progress.
-The carpenter was Patrick Phillips, who had migrated to Erin in 1865 from Sligo, Ireland when he was 37 years old.
-During the construction of this new church, St. Patrick’s, which had been part of the Diocese of Milwaukee, joined the newly-formed Diocese of LaCrosse.
+The carpenter was Patrick Phillips, who migrated to Erin in 1865 from Sligo, Ireland, when he was 37.
+During the construction of this new church, St. Patrick’s, which had been part of the Diocese of Milwaukee, joined the newly formed Diocese of LaCrosse.
 That was 1868.

 Patrick Phillips

 Reverend P. J. Lavin came to St. Patrick’s in October 1872 to replace Quigley.
 During his seven years in charge of the parish, Father Lavin left a lasting impression on the people with his eloquent sermons.
-After being sent to another church in January 1880, his duties were assumed by Reverend M. Connolly.
+After being sent to another church in January 1880, Reverend M. Connolly assumed Father Lavin’s duties.
 Shortly after that, the Reverend Daniel Reddin, freshly ordained, succeeded Connolly.
 He would spend most of the rest of his life as pastor at St. Patrick’s

 Father Daniel Reddin

-Father Reddin began organizing, and within six months, a beautiful structure—thirty-six by seventy feet—known as Holy Rosary Church, was ready to use.
+Father Reddin began organizing, and within six months, a beautiful structure—thirty-six by seventy feet—known as Holy Rosary Church was ready to use.
 The Cylon church cost thirty-five hundred dollars.
 Although the attending congregation numbered only twenty-five families, the people were earnest.
-In less than two years after completing the building, the entire amount of the construction cost was paid in full.
+In less than two years after completing the building, the church members had paid the entire construction cost in full.

 Father Patrick Walsh

-In January 1905, Bishop Schwebach appointed Father Walsh pastor of St. Patrick’s parish.
+In January 1905, Bishop Schwebach appointed Father Walsh, pastor of St. Patrick’s parish.
 He energetically and capably continued the work of his predecessor.
-Around this time, St. Patrick’s, along with other churches in St. Croix County, transferred from the Diocese of LaCrosse to the newly-created Diocese of Superior, where they remain today.
+Around this time, St. Patrick’s and other churches in St. Croix County transferred from the Diocese of LaCrosse to the newly-created Diocese of Superior, where they remain today.

-Father Walsh’s industry and persistence, coupled with the cooperation of members of the parish, led to erecting a beautiful, new church, said to be the most beautiful country church in the Diocese of Superior.
+Father Walsh’s industry and persistence, coupled with the cooperation of parish members, led to erecting a beautiful new church, said to be the most beautiful country church in the Diocese of Superior.

 The work started in 1913 with the support of about 250 families from Erin and Emerald.
-The 1869 structure was moved across the road and used as a parish hall until it blew down in a 1938 windstorm.
+After moving the 1869 structure across the road, the church used it as a parish hall until it blew down in a 1938 windstorm.

 In 1913, the congregation built its fourth place of worship since its founding in 1857

-The new house of worship in Erin Prairie was dedicated June 16, 1914, with solemn and impressive ceremonies.
-The Rt.
-Reverend Joseph M Koudelka, D.D., Bishop of Superior, officiated.
+On June 16, 1914, solemn and impressive ceremonies celebrated the dedication of the new house of worship in Erin Prairie, officiated by Rt.
+Reverend Joseph M. Koudelka, D.D., Bishop of Superior.
 The building cost twenty-five thousand dollars, not including the pews and interior furnishings.
-That amounted to an additional six-thousand dollars, mostly donated by parish societies and individuals.
+That amounted to an additional six thousand dollars, donated mainly by parish societies and individuals.

 The 105-foot by 44-foot Spanish-mission style church was built with dark red colonial brick in Flemish bond with raked joints.** Its 25-foot deep sanctuary proper was 21½-feet wide.
 The sacristy measured twenty-two feet by sixteen feet, three inches.
-The plastering had a carpet float finish***, and the entire ceiling was beamed.
-Beneath the whole church was a nine-foot-high basement with a cement floor, partitioned off into a dining hall, a serving room, a kitchen, and pantry.
+The plastering had a carpet float finish*** and a ceiling entirely beamed.
+Beneath the whole church was a nine-foot-high basement with a cement floor, partitioned into a dining hall, a serving room, a kitchen, and a pantry.

-The pilasters, tower, both front and rear walls, arches over the entrance, and tops of chimneys were capped with blue Bedford stone, which complemented the brick to make a handsome finish.
+Blue Bedfore stone capped the pilasters, tower, front and rear walls, arches over the entrance, and tops of chimneys, which complemented the brick to make a handsome finish.
 The interior English-mission style finish included a maple floor and red oak woodwork.
 The three altars and communion rail were pure white with gold trim.
-The high altar weighed 2,800 pounds, and the communion rail was capped with a ten-inch marble slab.
+The high altar weighed 2,800 pounds, and a ten-inch marble slab capped the communion rail.

-In those days, pews were assigned to each family.
-It was considered improper to sit in an unassigned seat unless invited to do so.
-Similar etiquette was practiced in the buggy parking lot.
-Each family was assigned a post to tie their horse or team, and tempers were known to flare if the status quo was breached.
+In those days, each family had assigned pews.
+To sit in an unassigned seat unless invited to do so required an invitation.
+Similar etiquette extended to the buggy parking lot.
+Each family was assigned a post to tie their horse or team, and tempers flared if a breach of the status quo occurred.

-The fall bazaar was the social event of the year and served as an annual homecoming event for former parishioners.
-It included a chicken dinner with all the trimmings, a fishpond, and “Who has the lucky number?” wheel.
+The fall bazaar was the year’s social event and was an annual homecoming event for former parishioners.
+It included a chicken dinner with all the trimmings, a fishpond, and a “Who has the lucky number?” wheel.
 The chance to win money at this game was a big attraction for many erstwhile gamblers.
-Unfortunately, the parish “boom” saw its end in the next few years.
+Unfortunately, the parish “boom” ended in the next few years.

-The dismal drought of the 1930s, coupled with the Depression, had its impact on the parish.
-Area banks closed, and farmers were faced with foreclosures.
+The dismal drought of the 1930s, coupled with the Depression, impacted the parish.
+Area banks closed, and many farmers faced foreclosures.
 People began to move to the cities.

 The debt for the church had not been retired.
 Few families could afford to make payments, but they managed to keep up the interest payments despite the hard times.
-There was no excess for maintenance, however, and the church fell into disrepair.
+However, there was no excess for maintenance, and the church fell into disrepair.

 Fr.
 P.J.
 Walsh built St. Patrick's Grotto with love & labor

-Father Walsh had great devotion for the Blessed Mother and built an outdoor shrine to honor her on the east side of the church.
-This was significant, symbolizing a new beginning, likely something many in the parish needed so desperately at this time.
+Father Walsh, intensely devoted to the Blessed Mother, built an outdoor shrine to honor her on the east side of the church.
+The holy place significantly symbolized a new beginning, likely something many in the parish desperately needed at this time.
 With the help of young men in the parish, he worked long, hard hours using dolomite—a coral-like rock he had found in the Spring Valley, Wisconsin area.

 Placing it on the east side of the church was significant, symbolizing a new beginning, likely something many in the parish needed so desperately at this time.

-Father Walsh had great devotion for the Blessed Mother and saw this outdoor shrine as a way to honor her.
+Father Walsh had a great devotion to the Blessed Mother and saw this outdoor shrine as a way to honor her.
 With the help of young men in the parish, he worked long, hard hours using dolomite—a coral-like rock he had found in the Spring Valley, Wisconsin area.

 Pennies from children purchased this Blessed Virgin statue

-While the Grotto was being built, children of St. Patrick’s saved their pennies and donated them each Sunday.
-Pennies grew into dollars, and soon there were enough to buy the statue of Blessed Virgin Mary.
+During the construction of the Grotto, children of St. Patrick’s saved their pennies and donated them each Sunday.
+Pennies grew into dollars, and soon there were enough to buy the statue of the Blessed Virgin Mary.

-Vines covered the inside and outside of the Grotto, and a pool was built to the south of it.
-Urns and beds of colorful plants surrounded the Grotto and pool.
+Vines covered the inside and outside of the Grotto.
+Urns and beds of colorful plants surrounded the Grotto, and the pool built to the south.

-After it was finished, parishioners would stop there before and after Mass each Sunday.
-They might have prayed and enjoyed the fish in the pool, as well as the abundant flowers surrounding the Grotto.
-Often parishioners would gather around it, kneeling with Father Walsh, saying the Rosary and reciting the Litany of the Blessed Mother.
+After its completion, parishioners would stop by the Grotto before and after Mass each Sunday.
+They likely prayed and enjoyed the fish in the pool and the abundant flowers surrounding it.
+Often parishioners gathered around it, kneeling with Father Walsh, saying the Rosary, and reciting the Litany of the Blessed Mother.

-In October 1938, Father Walsh was called upon to serve the Spooner parish, where he passed away two years later after a struggle with throat cancer.
+In October 1938, Father Walsh left for a Spooner, Wisconsin parish that had called him to serve there.
+Two years later, he passed away after a struggle with throat cancer.
 He was brought back to St. Patrick’s and buried next to Father Reddin in the St. Patrick’s cemetery.

 When Father Walsh left St. Patrick’s, it was the first time since 1864 the parish was without a resident priest.
 It became a mission church under the care of Father Daniel Slattery, who was also in charge of St. Bridget’s in Stanton and Holy Rosary in Cylon.
 The St. Patrick’s congregation had to make do with a visiting priest on alternating weekends.

 In July 1940, when Father Slattery was forced to retire due to poor health, the Reverend James Griffin was appointed to St. Patrick’s.
-He was also tapped to serve Holy Rosary in Cylon and St. Bridget’s in Stanton.
+Holy Rosary in Cylon and St. Bridget’s in Stanton also tapped him to serve.

 Burned ruins of St. Patrick's church, 1945

-During 1945 Father Griffin and the parishioners were dealt another blow—the church was destroyed by fire.
+In 1945, Father Griffin and the parishioners received another blow—a fire destroyed the church.
 A newspaper article noted: Artistic as the ruins of an old monastery is the picture taken by Dick Howard of New Richmond of the walls, tower, and belfry of St. Patrick's Church of Erin, all that is left standing of the beautiful edifice after the disastrous fire of December 16.
 Not a stick of charred timber is left to support the masonry.
 The photograph is truly a piece of art, but, Oh, the heartache that lies behind it

 With World War II in full force, there was a shortage of building materials.
 Still, a new generation of parishioners joined forces in rebuilding the church immediately to keep the parish together.
 During its construction, Father James Griffin held Masses in the parish house.

 The new building, which stands today, was built in 1946.
 The architect for the church was E. J. Donohue from 660 Gilfillan Block in St. Paul, Minnesota.
-When the cornerstone was laid, the following items were sealed inside it:
+When the builders laid the cornerstone, the following items were sealed inside it:

 • a short history of the parish